-The Fund offers an actively managed portfolio of listed securities (mainly equities or other funds investing in equities or bonds) within a dynamic asset allocation.
-The Sub-Fund promotes environmental and/or social characteristics by integrating its ESG policy in its investment process using four pillars: 1) negative & norms-based screening, 2) ESG Integration, 3) best-inclass and 4) active ownership.
+The financial product offers an actively managed portfolio of listed securities (mainly shares and bonds or other funds investing in shares or bonds) with an aggressive asset allocation.
+The financial product promotes environmental and/or social attributes by integrating its ESG policy into the investment process through four pillars: 1) negative and standards-based screening, 2) ESG integration, 3) best-in-class and 4) active ownership.